 Selecting this option, the hub probe can be configured to forward login requests to an LDAP server.
-This makes it possible to log on to the Nimsoft consoles as a LDAP user.
+This makes it possible to log on to the Nimsoft consoles as an LDAP user.
 Using ACLs (Access Control Lists), defined in the Infrastructure Manager, users belonging to different groups in LDAP can be assigned different permissions in Nimsoft.

 Hub LDAP parameters

-The HUB can be configured to point to a specific LDAP server, using IP address or host name.
+The HUB can be configured to point to a specific LDAP server, using IP address or hostname.
 A Lookup button lets you test the communication.

 · Use SSL

 Tick this option if you want to use SSL during LDAP communication.
 Most LDAP servers are configured to use SSL.

 · You must also specify a username and a password to be used by the HUB when accessing the LDAP server to retrieve information.

 In Active Directory, the user can be specified as an ordinary username.